scrappyAI/amulet-core/kernel_spec.md

 0 Executive Summary

-Amulet-Core is a deterministic micro-kernel for economic state. v0.4 tightens logical-time semantics and compliance surfaces while keeping wire compatibility with v0.3.
+Amulet-Core is a deterministic micro-kernel for economic state. v0.5 makes vector clocks mandatory, moves detailed cryptographic suite definitions to a companion specification ("Amulet-Crypto"), introduces `Capability.kind` for overlay semantics, and formalizes the rights bit allocation policy.
+These changes enhance clarity and focus the kernel on its core task of ordered event emission, while maintaining wire compatibility where possible (vector_clock field is now non-optional).

 ⸻